mehulagg/gitlab_test/doc/user/clusters/applications.md

 - [The Vault UI](https://www.vaultproject.io/docs/configuration/ui/)

-The following is an example values file (`.gitlab/managed-apps/vault/values.yaml`) that configures GKMS for auto-unseal, using a Google Cloud Storage backend, enabling the Vault UI, and enabling HA with 3 pod replicas.
+The following is an example values file (`.gitlab/managed-apps/vault/values.yaml`) that configures Google Key Management Service for auto-unseal, using a Google Cloud Storage backend, enabling the Vault UI, and enabling HA with 3 pod replicas.

 ```yaml